-Starting with this extract, explore how Austen presents attitudes towards romance in Pride and Prejudice.
+Starting with this extract, explore how far Austen presents Mr Darcy as a proud and prejudiced man.

-- how Austen presents attitudes towards romance in this extract - how Austen presents attitudes towards romance in the novel as a whole.
+- how Austen presents Mr Darcy in this extract - how far Austen presents Mr Darcy as a proud and prejudiced man in the novel as a whole.